bsu-cs-jb/cs-411-docs/project-02/specification.md

 | Sets and Timers | Multiple timer sets with multiple timers on each behave properly                        |
 | Code Review     | Well-written code following React principles                                            |

+Refer to the [user acceptance testing script](testing-script.html) to understand in detail how I will test your application and my expectations for functionality.

 {% if jekyll.environment == "dev" %}

 | Category                   | Value |